kptdobe/webvitals/index.md

 ![Score for Simple page with paragraphs and large webps](./with_large_webp/77.png) [Live example](https://main--webvitals--kptdobe.hlx.live/with_large_webp/)

 Those long LCP times are really strange, especially that in my test page, the first image (even in its large version) is not really big.
-I have one suspicion: on mobile, the second image appears above the fold and since it is defined to `lazy` load, it must be the LCP and degrade the score.
+I have one suspicion: on mobile, the second image appears above the fold, it might be the LCP and since it is defined to `lazy` load, it degrades the score.
-I have tried multiple solutions, like switch from the loading from `lazy` to `eager`, output the LCP in the console, but it will not do it, the LCP loading stays bad and the tool keeps telling me my smaller image is the LCP.
+I have tried multiple solutions, like switch from the loading from `lazy` to `eager`, output the LCP in the console, but it will not do it, the LCP loading time stays bad and the tool keeps telling me my smaller image is the LCP.

 [Live example](https://main--webvitals--kptdobe.hlx.live/with_large_webp/index_debug_LCP.html)